 - 1. Develop Policy Recommendations and Legislative Priorities to Support and Improve the MSDI Framework - a.
-Review information and recommendations provided by MSDI framework theme stewards to determine theme status and needs, including: - i.
+Review information and recommendations provided by MSDI Framework Theme Stewards to determine theme status and needs, including: - i.
 Requirements for designation as an MSDI theme, - ii.
 Funding and staff support needs, - iii.
 Data collection, maintenance, and dissemination best practices, and - iv.
 Annual status reporting for each MSDI layer. - b.
 Identify key theme stakeholders and potential data contributors and funding partners. - c.
 Identify requirements of existing federal, state, local, and tribal statutes that rely on the use of MSDI for the preparation of reports, maps, permit applications, or associated compliance activities. - d.
-Prepare summary documents outlining the information collected in the preceding sections that can be used to educate and inform stakeholders, legislators, and potential funding partners. - Evaluate the MLIA Grant Program against previously established benchmarks and regularly review and revise benchmarks as needed.
+Prepare summary documents outlining the information collected in the preceding sections that can be used to educate and inform stakeholders, legislators, and potential funding partners. - 2.
+Evaluate the MLIA Grant Program against previously established benchmarks and regularly review and revise benchmarks as needed. - 3.
+Educate, support GIS Coordination, and foster advantageous relationships to promote understanding and use of GIS in Montana.